-However, the researchers did not have enough information to account for racial and ethnic background in their study.
+Despite the promising findings, there were some limitations.
+The researchers did not have enough information to account for racial and ethnic background in their study.
 Racial and ethnic minorities remain at a disproportionately high risk of hypertension and related disorders.
 They also respond and adhere differently to blood pressure medication.

 Additionally, the proportion of men and women differed between the two groups.
 The study group which took medications that reached the brain had a higher proportion of men, who are already at a lower risk of dementia.

 There are other ways to treat hypertension and boost your brain health, too

 According to current guidelines from the American Heart Association and the American College of Cardiology, blood pressure-lowering medication may be prescribed when blood pressure reaches levels of 130/80 mm Hg.
 In addition to medications, changes to diet and exercise support a healthy circulatory system — and a healthy brain.
 For example, regularly eating a Mediterranean diet is associated with better physical and cognitive health.